jeremiemartinez/jeremiemartinez.github.com/_posts/2017-02-08-firebase-permissions.md

 ---
 layout: post
-title: "Firebase vs permissions"
+title: "Post-mortem : Firebase vs permissions"
 comments: true
 ---

-Two weeks ago in our last Android version, we release a new feature with Firebase: [Personal App Indexing](https://firebase.google.com/docs/app-indexing/android/personal-content).
+Two weeks ago in our last Android version, we released a new feature with Firebase: [Personal App Indexing](https://firebase.google.com/docs/app-indexing/android/personal-content).
 It was the first time we release a feature based on Firebase in our [Trainline application](https://play.google.com/store/apps/details?id=com.capitainetrain.android).
 Indeed, we were still using Play Services because we did not have a good reason to migrate yet.
 Since Personal App Indexing was only available with Firebase, no choice!

 **Spoiler**: we had problems with permissions.